benbuzz790/bots/README.md

-# bots: Making LLM Tools Convenient
+# bots: making LLM tool use convenient and powerful

 ## Overview